Gab0410/Computer-network/README.md

 # Computer-network
-This repository contain all the implementation done at the computer network
+This repository contain all the implementation done at the computer network discipline